Natal kicks of compact objects: Direct observational constraints on kicks

-It is not clear how to interpret the spin-velocity alignment.
-Three basic possibilities are the following.
 If a randomly (but not isotropically) directed kick mechanism is relatively long (at least several spin periods), then the imparted momentum is averaged along the spin axis.
-However, if the accelerating mechanism works for many spin periods, then one expects a perfect alignment (like in the Tademaru mechanism), which is not observed.
+However, if the accelerating mechanism works for many spin periods, then one expects a perfect alignment (like in the electromagnetic rocket mechanism), which is not observed.
 Otherwise, the kick direction can be determined explicitly by the spin direction, i.e., the asymmetry of the accelerating mechanism is strongly spin-dependent.
 This can happen, for example, if the kick mechanism is related to the toroidal magnetic field amplified in the equatorial plane, see e.g., \cite{2024PhRvD.110h3025K} and references therein.
 Finally, an NS can obtain spin due to the kick mechanism.
 Irrespective of the mechanism of momentum gaining, the velocity vector orientation can determine the direction of the angular momentum increase producing alignment.
 For example, an NS can be spun up by fallback accretion of matter with significant angular momentum perpendicular to the velocity vector \citep{2022ApJ...926....9J}, see, however, \cite{2023MNRAS.526.2880M} for a counter-argument.